ga4gh/ga4gh-schemas/doc/source/variants.rst

 Below is an image of which records contain other records (such as ``VariantSetMetaData``), and which contain IDs that can be used to get information from other records (such as ``variantSetId``).
 The arrow points `from` the record that lists the ID `to` the record that can be identified by that ID.

 .. image:: _static/variant_schema.png

+For the complete Variant schema definition, see the `avrodoc`_